emmanuelaboah/Decision-Score-Histogram/README.md

 **Note**: The data class convention used in this work is:
 - 1: represents normal class
 - -1: represents the anomalous class
+The code can also handle supervised binary predictions whereby 1: class A and -1: class B.

 ### Example